imfrancisd/probability/IMFaic.Probability/eng/README.md

 This contains all the build scripts and tools necessary to build the project.

+# Build

+Build the episodes with buildEpisode.ps1 for powershell.exe and buildEpisode.sh for bash.

 **Build all episodes quietly**
 ```
 #From powershell.exe